Bruhrbx/Mambo/README.md

 # Mambo
-Mambo its a simpel browser
+Mambo its a browser for Devlopment

+NOT RECOMENT FOR BEGINNER